 Hi folks, this is a quick post on the continuing saga of Concerta’s new generics.

-Two big mail-order pharmacies I spoke with says that the customer can specify which generic should be used—but only if the prescribing physician writes it on the script.
+Two big mail-order pharmacies I spoke with said that the customer can specify which generic should be used—but only if the prescribing physician writes it on the script.

 For example: “OROS generic only.”